Using P4LOG

 To help analyze your server and log files, consider using:

 • TRACK2SQL - a publicly available script that will create a mysql database of process information from a log file.
-This can be useful for identifying large processes that may affect overall server performance.
+This can be useful for identifying large processes that might affect overall server performance.

 • Simple P4D Log Analysis - a simple command to analyze vtrack results.